Chapter 6 Functions

 This ability to call functions within functions is useful in situations where a function needs to perform multiple tasks, and each task can be implemented using a separate function.
 Rather than writing all the code in a single function, we can call other functions from within it to keep the code organized and easier to understand.

-Now we know that functions allow us to organize code into reusable blocks that perform specific tasks.
-We only have to write code once and can call it multiple times with different inputs.
+Functions help us organize code into reusable blocks that perform specific tasks.
+You write the code once and can use it as many times as you need with different inputs.

-When we call a function, it creates its own workspace or environment, called the local scope.
-Any variables created or modified inside the function only exist within that function and are known as local variables.
-These variables cannot be accessed or modified outside of the function.
+When you run a function, it creates its own workspace called the local scope.
+Variables inside the function, known as local variables, only exist within that function and can’t be used outside it.

-A scope is like the life-span of the variable.
-A local scope is created whenever a function is called.
-Any variables created in the function exist within the function’s local scope.
-When the function returns, the local scope is destroyed, and these local variables are forgotten (i.e., removed from the memory of the current working environment).
+A scope is like a variable’s life span.
+A local scope is created when you call a function.
+Variables made inside the function exist only in that function’s local scope.
+Once the function finishes, the local scope is destroyed, and those local variables are forgotten (removed from memory).

-The global scope is created when the main program starts (e.g., your current R session).
-When the program terminates, the global scope is destroyed, and all the global variables are forgotten.
+The global scope starts when the main program runs (like your current R session).
+When the program ends, the global scope is destroyed, and all the global variables are forgotten too.

 There are a few important considerations for variable scope: